juanetes 1

 Postoperative and Recovery

 The postoperative period varies according to the technique used.
 For mild cases, the postoperative period usually lasts about a week, with almost immediate mobility and little pain.
 In more complex cases, recovery can take up to 40 days, although patients can walk from the first day with a special post-surgical shoe.
+During this time, it is important to follow the specialist’s instructions, such as rehabilitation exercises, wound care and, in some cases, the use of orthopedic insoles.

 Realistic Expectations